-H19 (outcome) umber of individuals with improved health Definition of ndividuals: those reported in H4A, V1, V7A, or V8 Key Terms How to Measure/ Assessment by a healthcare professional, survey, or other instrument capable of measuring Collect Data changes in health condition at the individual beneficiary level.
+H19 (outcome) Number of individuals with improved health Definition of Key Terms Individuals: those reported in H4A, V1, V7A, or V8 How to Measure/ Collect Data Assessment by a healthcare professional, survey, or other instrument capable of measuring changes in health condition at the individual beneficiary level.
 When possible, pre-post assessments should be utilized.

-H20 (outcome) Number of individuals with improved access to medical care Definition of dividuals: those reported in H4A, V1, V7A, or V8 Key Terms How to Measure/ Survey, interview, caseworker assessment, or other instrument capable of measuring Collect Data changes in health care access at the individual beneficiary level.
+H20 (outcome) Number of individuals with improved access to medical care Definition of Individuals: those reported in H4A, V1, V7A, or V8 Key Terms How to Measure/ Survey, interview, caseworker assessment, or other instrument capable of measuring Collect Data changes in health care access at the individual beneficiary level.
 When possible, pre-post assessments should be utilized.